higherkindness/mu-scala/docs/src/main/tut/patterns.md

 Similarly in this section, just like we saw for the server, we are defining all the client runtime configurations needed for communication with the server.

-### Execution Context
+### Creating a runtime

-In our example, we are going to use the same Execution Context described for the server.
-However, for the sake of observing a slightly different runtime configuration, our client will be interpreting to `monix.eval.Task`.
-Hence, in this case, we would only need the `monix.execution.Scheduler` implicit evidence.
+In our example, we are going to use the same runtime described for the server.
+Remember we're relying on the `ConcurrentEffect`, so you can use any type that has a `ConcurrentEffect` instance.

-Even though we're interpreting our program to `monix.eval.Task`, behind the scenes, [mu] is using the [cats-effect] `IO` monad as an abstraction.
-Concretely, Freestyle has an integration with `cats-effect` that is included transitively in the classpath through `mu-async-cats-effect` dependency.

-### Runtime Implicits
+### Transport Implicits

 First, we need to configure how the client will reach the server in terms of the transport layer.
 There are two supported methods:

 * By Address (host/port): enables us to create a channel with the target's address and port number.
 * By Target: we can create a channel with a target string, which can be either a valid [NameResolver](https://grpc.io/grpc-java/javadoc/io/grpc/NameResolver.html)-compliant URI or an authority string.

 Additionally, we can add more optional configurations that can be used when the connection occurs.
-All the options are available [here](https://github.com/higherkindness/mu/blob/6b0e926a5a14fbe3d9282e8c78340f2d9a0421f3/rpc/src/main/scala/client/ChannelConfig.scala#L33-L46).
-As we will see shortly in our example, we are going to skip the negotiation (`UsePlaintext()`).
+All the options are available [here](https://github.com/higherkindness/mu/blob/48b8578cbafc59dc59e61e93c13fdb4709b7e540/modules/client/src/main/scala/ManagedChannelConfig.scala).

 Given the transport settings and a list of optional configurations, we can create the [ManagedChannel.html](https://grpc.io/grpc-java/javadoc/io/grpc/ManagedChannel.html) object, using the `ManagedChannelInterpreter` builder.

+As we will see shortly in our example, we are going relay on the default behaviour passing directly the `ChannelFor` to the client builder.

 So, taking into account all of that, how would our code look?